 The NY Federal Reserve Bank holds about 497,000 gold bars, or 6,190 tons of gold, as of 2019.

 Stored 15.24 meters below sea level, these gold bars are the property of the US government, various foreign governments, central banks, as well as some international organizations that converted their monetary holdings to gold during WWII.

 Namely, this gold is merely kept as a service (gold custody) by the NY Federal Reserve Bank as they do not directly own it.

-6. A recent survey found out that 12% of adult Americans own gold.
+6. How much gold does the US have?
+A recent survey found out that 12% of adult Americans own gold.

 (PR News Wire)

 Cryptocurrency and blockchain investment has recently shifted the investors’ focus to so-called digital commodities.
 Yet, cryptocurrency statistics reveal that they are still way behind gold investments.